glesperance/node-rocket/README.md

 by **Rocket** under the `http://example.com/static/` URL.

-Putting forth the use of conventions common to all **Rocket** projects, every project is initally created with the following files/dirs in `./client/static/`:
+Putting forth the use of conventions common to all **Rocket** projects, every project is initially created with the following files/dirs in `./client/static/`:

     ./client/static/
-    |
-    |-- css
     |
     |-- font
     |